Coloured (album)

 Coloured is the second studio album by American singer and songwriter Priscilla Renea, released on June 22, 2018 through Thirty Tigers.
-The first two singles, "Gentle Hands" and "Heavenly," were released on April 6, 2018 with accompanying music videos.
+The first two singles, "Gentle Hands" and "Heavenly", were released on April 6, 2018 with accompanying music videos.
 "Family Tree" was released on May 10, 2018 as the third official single from Coloured.

 Background and recording

 After nearly a decade focused on songwriting, Coloured marked Priscilla Renea's return to the public as an artist.
-Since releasing her debut album (Jukebox) in 2009, Renea had become an award-winning songwriter, with credits on "Timber" for Pitbull and Ke$ha, "Somethin' Bad" for Miranda Lambert, "California King Bed" for Rihanna, "Worth It" for Fifth Harmony, and "Don't Mind" for Mary J. Blige.
+Since releasing her debut album (Jukebox) in 2009, Renea had become an award-winning songwriter, with credits on "Timber" for Pitbull and Kesha, "Somethin' Bad" for Miranda Lambert, "California King Bed" for Rihanna, "Worth It" for Fifth Harmony, and "Don't Mind" for Mary J. Blige.

 Renea's decision to title the album Coloured was called provocative by some, due to the racial stigma of the term "colored" in American history.
-In interviews, she explains that by spelling it with a "u," the word "our" appears in the middle as her statement of inclusivity.
+In interviews, she explains that by spelling it with a "u", the word "our" appears in the middle as her statement of inclusivity.

 As early as 2015, Renea spoke in interviews about her working on her forthcoming album.
 Renea continued songwriting, but no official music was released until "Kiss Me" in February 2017 and "Do Wut" in January 2018.

 Coloured was written and recorded between Nashville and Los Angeles in 2016.